MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_OUTPUT_DIMMER_MQTT.md

     - `Min_On`: minimum value of output OUT at startup, defaults to 50.
     - `Max_On`: maximum value of output OUT at startup, defaults to 255.
     - `Soft_Dimm`: if TRUE dimming begins after ON and at 0, defaults to TRUE.
-    - `Dbl_Toggle`: if TRUE the output DBL is inverted at each double-click, defaults to FALSE.
     - `Rst_Out`: if input Rst is TRUE, ouput OUT is set to 0, defaults to FALSE.
     - `OUT_LinearScaleMin`: Lower bound value used for linear scaleout output OUT from datatype byte to word.
 Defaults to 0.
     - `OUT_LinearScaleMax`: Upper bound value used for linear scaleout output OUT from datatype byte to word.
 Defaults to 32767.